-Please sign this proxy exactly as your name(s) appear(s) on the books of the Company.
+Please sign this proxy card exactly as your name or names appear hereon.
 Joint owners should each sign personally.
 Trustees and other fiduciaries should indicate the capacity in which they sign, and where more than one name appears, a majority must sign.
 If a corporation, this signature should be that of an authorized officer who should state his or her title.